xamry/notes/Data Engineering/OLAP.md

 ### Measure

 ### Fact Table
 A Fact Table in a dimensional model consists of one or more numeric facts of importance to a business.
-Examples of facts are as follows:
-the number of products sold
-the value of products sold
-the number of products produced the number of service calls received
+A Fact Table contains
+1. Measurements/facts
+2. Foreign key to dimension table

 ### Types of Facts
 There are three types of facts: